Psijii/2022-11-10_htmlcss_CA_Siw-Elin-Aarolilja-Iversen_fp/README.md

 gameHUB is styled as a blog and review site for games, the games that are reviewed are the same games that gameHUB sells.

+## Development
+The site is built entirely in HTML and CSS, with focus on making it much as possible mobile-friendly.

 ### Dependencies

 A working computer and/or phone.
 It's supposed to be mobile-friendly, tablet-friendly, as well as web-friendly.